yanezdavid/letterboxd-dashboard/README.md

 # How to Use ```letterboxd-dashboard```

 ### Letterboxd
 [Letterboxd](https://letterboxd.com/) is a social platform for sharing your taste in film.
 To use ```letterboxd-dashboard```, one must have an active Letterboxd account, and at least 100 films rated.
 The more films you have rated in your Letterboxd account, the better the dashboard.
-(If you are not a Letterboxd user but would like to use ```letterboxd-dashboard```, continue reading for special instruction.)
+First, you must retrieve the data from your Letterboxd account with the following steps:

 1. Navigate to the ```IMPORT & EXPORT``` page under your [Letterboxd profile settings](https://letterboxd.com/settings/data/).
 2. Select ```EXPORT YOUR DATA```.
 A pop up will appear to confirm.
 Select ```EXPORT YOUR DATA``` again.